 In 1998, the U District designated three streets as “green streets” through the Comprehensive Plan: Brooklyn Ave N., NE 43rd St., and NE 42nd St. The green street designation means that improvements along these corridors should emphasize open space, landscaping, and a high-quality pedestrian experience.
-(Terry Avenue in South Lake Union and Maynard & Lane Streets in the International District are examples of recently improved green streets.)
+(Some examples are Terry Avenue in South Lake Union and Maynard & Lane Streets.
+For more information on U District's Green Streets, take a look at our background presentation.)

 The U District Livability Partnership is a separate but related planning effort, led by a wide range of groups and individuals within the U District.
 City planners are coordinating closely with this group to make sure our work aligns with the work going on in the broader community.